Esri/arcgis-maps-sdk-toolkit-qt/uitools/toolkitwidgets/README.md

 ## Access token requirements

 Some of the toolkit components and examples utilize ArcGIS location services which require an access token.
 Please see the [setup guide](http://links.esri.com/create-an-api-key) for more information.

+## Sample app

+In the [examples](../examples) folder, there is a Qt example application project (UitoolExamples.pro) that showcases many of the Qt toolkit components being used.